HelenaCanever/carbon_footprint_calculator/README.md

 - fixed typos
 - graphs can now be donwloaded with a black background
 - updated and cleaned code
+- checked ADEME sources for updates on emission estimates

 ### Future upgrades
 - final product footprint (SAP, Azure, ML, Salesforce, IUPath, etc...)